ianmat55/JobScraper.io/README.md

 # How to Use

+### UPDATE: Site can only scrape listings if hosted locally, currently working on production ready site

 ### Register email
 Input name, password and email to register an account.
 Email should be a valid email since the server will use it to send you weekly job listings from different job boards.
 User information is stored in a postgres database using the node-postgres libray </p>